Chapter 10 SPC Charting with qicharts2

-qicharts2 (Quality Improvement Charts, Anhøj (2024), Anhøj (2018)) is an R package for SPC aimed at healthcare data analysts.
-It is based on the same principles that we have developed in the previous chapters of this book.
-It contains functions to construct run charts and all of the Magnificent Seven plus a number of specialised charts including pareto charts and control charts for rare events data.
+qicharts2 (Quality Improvement Charts, Anhøj (2024), Anhøj (2018)) is an R package for statistical process control aimed primarily at healthcare data analysts.
+It is built on the same principles that we have developed throughout this book and provides functions for constructing run charts and all of the Magnificent Seven.
+In addition, it includes specialised charts such as Pareto charts and control charts for rare events data.

 - excluding data points from analysis